This article on what churches can learn from Starbucks was written at the Kingsview Village Starbucks.

 Am I saying the Church should emulate Starbucks?

 No, not really.
 Obviously, Church and Starbucks exist in two different realms.
+But I am saying that churches can and should learn from Starbucks.

 Different realms.
 On the one hand, as a profit-making public corporation, Starbucks exists in the realm of the secular.
 Ultimately, their success or failure is measured in money.
 Unless their marketing strategies translate into sufficient profit, they will cease to exist.
 Churches, on the other hand, exist in the realm of the sacred.
 We are – or at least we ought to be – more about the “business” of training prophets – those willing to speak the truth to the world – than about making profits from the world.